ITensor/website/docs/book/intro.md

 # ITensor Overview

 Matrix methods have been a major success in the applied sciences.
-*Tensor* methods promise even greater insight into complex systems and high dimensional data.
+*Tensor* methods could offer even greater insight into complex systems and high dimensional data.
 Major developments in physics and chemistry have come from viewing quantum wavefunctions as tensor networks.